devpow112/docker-base-ubuntu/README.md

-# Docker Ubuntu (Base)
+# Ubuntu (Docker Base Container)

 [![License][License]](LICENSE)
 [![Release][Release Badge]][Release Workflow]

-Ubuntu docker container for use as base for other containers.
+[Ubuntu] container for use as base for other containers.

 ## Building